kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multi-Model-AI.md

 ## Summary

-Multi-model AI is collaboration among models.
+Multi-model AI is collaboration among models
-Diversity produces resilience.
+Diversity produces resilience
 Integration delivers strength

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.